Quick Start¶

 print(dt.attrs.get('multiscales', 'No multiscales found'))

-# Examine a specific resolution level
+# Examine resolution levels

-ds_native = dt["/measurements/r10m/0"].ds # Native resolution
+ds_native = dt["/measurements/r10m/0"].ds

 print(f"Native shape: {ds_native.dims}")